Distributionally Robust Policy Learning via Adversarial Environment Generation: Experiments

 \section{Experiments}

-We implement our approach on two robotics tasks in simulation: (1) swinging up a pendulum with onboard vision, and (2) grasping realistic 2D/3D objects.
+We implement our approach on two robotics tasks in simulation: (1) swinging up a pendulum with onboard vision, and (2) grasping realistic 3D objects.
 We also test grasping policies on a real robot arm.
 Through these experiments we aim to investigate the following questions: (1) Does our method offer superior OoD performance compared to data augmentation or domain randomization techniques?
 (2) Does our method generate seemingly meaningful environments for training?
 (3) Does regularizing the Lipschitz constant of the cost predictor lead to more meaningful environment variations and better OoD performance?
 (4) Does our method improve sim2real performance for the grasping task?
 For all experiments in simulation we run the minimax procedures for 30 iterations, and all results are evaluated at the iteration with the best training performance and averaged over 10 seeds.
-See App.~\ref{app:experiment} for more experimental details and hyperparameters.
+See App.
+A4/A5 of the extended version \cite{ren2021distributionally} for more ablation studies, experimental details, and hyperparameters.